 To accomplish this responsibility, the program administers Title 130 - Livestock Waste Control Regulations.
-The LWC program primarily focuses on the 741 active large Concentrated Animal Feeding Operations (CAFOs) required to have permits, but also works with about 2,000 Medium AFOs.
+The LWC program primarily focuses on the 736 active large Concentrated Animal Feeding Operations (CAFOs) required to have permits, but also works with approximately 2,000 Medium AFOs.
 The LWC Program uses inspections, permitting, and periodic monitoring to fulfill this responsibility.
+The permitting includes administering the National Pollutant Discharge Elimination System (NPDES) program for CAFOs.